 Once you have all of the required items, it is exactly the same process as getting a prepaid contract to getting a normal phone contract.
 I highly recommend you get a contract “sin permanencia”.
 You do not want to be stuck trying to cancel a phone contract when you are trying to leave Spain.

-I personally have a phone plan with 20gb, unlimited call and text along with free roaming use in all of Europe, the U.S., and U.K. for 15 euros a month through Vodafone.
-This plan is “sin permanencia”, so I would have no issues cancelling it whenever I want.
+I personally have a phone plan with 25gb, unlimited call and text along with free roaming use in all of Europe and cheap roaming elsewhere for 10 euros a month through Vodafone.
+I’ve never had issues with connection or service, even while abroad.
+Furthermore, the price is unbeatable compared to what we pay in the States.

 For those that want to shop and check out the various phone plans, I will link them below:

-If you found the website useful, feel free to Support the Page.
+If you found the website useful, please Support the Page.
 Every little bit helps.

 Back to Navigation